 - On Scroll – To trigger the animation on page scroll.

-From the Animation Controls section, you can set the animation delay, duration and offset.
+From the Animation Controls section, set the animation delay, duration and offset.

-Then, from the Motion Settings section, you can set the animation style, effect and direction.
+From the Motion Settings section, set the animation style, effect and direction.

-Then, by enabling the Repeat toggle, you can repeat the animation.
+Enable the Repeat toggle to repeat the animation.

-Based on your settings, you’ll see the animation.
+Based on your settings, you will see the animation.

 Use Advanced Animation